article

 Since robotics use cases vary so wildly, the industry needs designers who are undaunted by the opportunity to solve problems that have never been solved before – for entirely novel workflows and niche customers.
 Because the product criteria and design standards are so unique to this field, designers will have no shortage of interesting challenges to unlock.
 By understanding their users’ pain points and finding creative solutions for them, designers will play a pivotal role in defining the best practices for this budding industry.

-Foxglove Studio designs We recently redesigned Foxglove Studio's Plot panel to help users compare each series' current values at a glance.
+We recently redesigned Foxglove's Plot panel to help users compare each series' current values at a glance.

 Marketing strategist